akpax/ETABS_to_RAM_bridge/README.md

 # ETABs_to_RAM_bridge

 ## Project Summary
 This application is a GUI wrapper between ETABS and RAM Concept.
-It automats the typically time consuming task of transfering column forces from ETABS into RAM Concept.
+It automates the typically time consuming task of transfering column forces from ETABS into RAM Concept.
 It allows the user to specify which ETABS load case, load type, and level and the Ram Concept load layer.
 Additionally, it provides prompting  and validation during API initialization.